Teaching

 • ME 2010: Statics & Dynamics

-Integrated Approach to Vector Mechanics of Rigid Bodies.
-Statics as a special case of dynamics.
+Integrated approach to Vector Mechanics of Rigid Bodies.
+Statics as a special case of Dynamics.
 Emphasis on bodies of finite size with general motion, both translation and rotation.
 Statics of Rigid Bodies and Rigid Assemblies.
-Force and Moment Vector analysis, couples, internal forces, shear and bending moment distribution and diagrams, friction, and belts.
+Force and Moment Vector analysis, Couples, Internal forces, Shear and Bending moment distribution and diagrams, Friction, and Belts.
 Kinematics and Kinetics of Rigid Bodies in General 2-D Motion, Rolling resistance, Work-Energy Methods in Dynamics, Impulse-Momentum Methods for Dynamics, Kinematics and Kinetics using Local Coordinate Systems that both Rotate and Translate with the Body.

 • ME 3070: Foundations of Mechanical Systems